Kung Fu (1972 TV series): Representation of Asians

-East Asian, or rather Chinese portrayal in the series remains a problematic subject.
+East Asian, or rather Chinese portrayal in the series remains a topic of discussion.
 Academic studies tend to mention the show in the context of discrimination against Asians in American society and entertainment.

 Professor Jun Xing (Chun Hsing in Library of Congress' cataloging) states that segregating actors by roles seems reasonable when ethnic characters are cast, but there is a double standard in which Asians cannot play roles designated as White, whereas Caucasian actors cross into ones representing every other race, showing that in movies American people are not every color, but Black and White.
 Also, as there is an East–West dichotomy; Asians are not seen as Americans.
 With that in mind, to maintain the double standard, "Eurasian characters have become Hollywood's favorite creations.
 These mixed-race characters obviously allow white actors and actresses, with minimum makeup, to steal major roles from Asians."
 And puts Kung Fu as the "best example" of that, noting Bruce Lee's involvement.

 Professor Hye Seung Chung exemplifies Asian representation in American film and television, and the roles Asian actors were allowed to play, with the case of Philip Ahn, who, being the son of a Korean national hero, spent his career playing minor and secondary characters, usually Japanese and Chinese.
 On page 31, she compares a letter from an admirer of Ahn's work as Master Kan with playwright Frank Chin's attack on the series in a 1974 The New York Times article, when he states that apes' roles in movies had evolved better than Chinese images in media.
 Even if Professor Chung states on page 177 that "Kung Fu was a groundbreaking series produced by Warner Bros. that intermixed the martial arts genre with Wild West iconography, expanding the syntax of the television western to accommodate "foreign" elements at the scenographic and narrative levels," her analysis decries the way the Kan character is depicted as "emasculated," stereotyped in various ways, and she mentions that Bruce Lee was not cast in the leading role.